 This famous Manhattan hot spot offers a great ambiance in a priceless rooftop location.
 The Penthouse Lounge, the Rooftop Garden and the indoor restaurant can together fit a huge number of people, part of why its such a popular destination.
 The kitchen churns out deliciously done American favorites like sliders, chicken strips and salads, with a few international surprises.
 Many diners come for the rooftop view of the Empire State Building, which is almost unbeatable.

-The Gallow Green in Chelsea offers a chance to enjoy some great cocktails while soaring above it all at this rooftop garden.
-The bar offers splendid view of the skyline and incorporates a lot of greenery in its decor- a botanist's delight!
-Live music also plays in the background.
-The cocktails are strong and tasty, like the signature Gallow Green Punch that can be easily shared by four.
-Bar snacks are also available.
-Reservations are necessary here.
+The Gallow Green in Chelsea offers a chance to enjoy some great cocktails at this rooftop garden bar all year round.
+The bar offers a splendid view of the skyline and incorporates a lot of greenery in its decor- it is a true botanist's delight!
+Live music adds to the beauty of the ambiance.
+The cocktails are strong and tasty, served in glasses or samovars, like the signature Gallow Green Punch that can be easily shared by four.
+Food and bar snacks are served.
+Reservations are necessary.

 Visitors can experience the mysteries of being aboard a sunken boat while also enjoying fresh seafood onboard the Frying Pan.
 The Frying Pan was a former lightship, but eventually fell into disrepair and sunk due to a broken engine.
 It was bought by its current owners and repaired in the 1980s and now serves as a popular bar and grill.
 However, the ship still retains its sunken look in the lower levels in order to acknowledge the Frying Pan's long history.